Documentation Index

 Before starting to use AI capabilities in Board to analyze information from your Screens and Capsules, it is necessary to configure your Datasets and Agents.

-Learn more in About Datasets, or follow the steps to Create a Dataset in Board.
+Learn more in About Datasets, or follow the steps to Create and configure a Dataset in Board.

 When creating or editing a Dataset, make sure to enable the “Dataset for AI” option so it can be used by your Agents.